Homemade Teriyaki Sauce

 Directions

-- The homemade teriyaki sauce can also be used for tofu, mushrooms, salmon, beef, or your favourite vegetable stir fry.
+This sauce can also be used for tofu, mushrooms, salmon, chicken, or your favourite vegetable stir fry.